Design for front cover of The Graphic,Christmas Number 1880, 1880

 Randolph Caldecott (1846 - 1886)

 RA Collection: Art

-A female figure, her skirt labelled 'PEACE', examines the painting with a group of four men in various military uniforms - probably representing from the right Russia, Turkey, Germany or Austro-Hungary and Britain (?).
-The question of how to deal with Turkey's waning control over its empire was a great concern at the time as the piecemeal break-up of Ottoman territories was considered a great threat to the delicate balance of power in Europe.
+A female figure, her skirt labelled 'PEACE', examines the painting with a group of four men in various military uniforms - probably representing from the right Russia, Turkey, Germany or Austro-Hungary and Britain.
+The issue of Turkey's waning control over its empire was a great concern at the time as the piecemeal break-up of Ottoman territories was considered a great threat to the delicate balance of power in Europe.
 In 1877-78 Russia went to war with Turkey and won, gaining influence in the Balkans.
 In 1878 Britain, Austro-Hungary and other European powers sought to limit Russia's control over the region at the Congress of Berlin.
-Despite these measures, however, the threat of war continued for many years and was certainly still a concern in 1880.
+Despite these measures, however, the threat of war continued for many years and was certainly still a concern when this image was published in 1880.
 Caldecott plays on the image of Turkey as 'the sick man of Europe'.
 The figure of 'Peace' introduces the painting of 'Cherry Ripe' alluding - with a hint of irony - to the prevalent theory of art as a civilising or pacifying influence.
-In the background Caldecott shows The Graphic being read all over the world, with stereotyped depictions of 'exotic' countries and their inhabitants.
+In the background Caldecott shows The Graphic being read all over the world, with stereotyped depictions of various countries and their inhabitants.

 363 mm x 256 mm